 "Most of the times, when we have little to nothing to eat, I struggle to get my children to sleep at night," says Aishah Sadaah, a mother of four from Yemen who has been on the run for three years, displaced by conflict.
 "They ask for food and I try to distract them, telling them stories until they’re asleep, then I look at them and pray for a better life until I get stolen by sleep.”

-Sadaah's situation is all too common right now as many parts of the world are experiencing a devastating food crisis.
-In the year and a half since the pandemic began, ongoing conflict, combined with economic disruptions created by the pandemic and the escalating climate crisis, have intensified food insecurity in the world’s hunger hotspots.
-These three lethal “Cs of hunger”—conflict, COVID-related inequality, and climate change—have contributed to 155 million people going hungry this year.
+The COVID-19 pandemic changed everything – including what and how we eat.
+Sadaah's situation is an all too common example of what many parts of the world are experiencing because of the global food crisis.
+In the year and a half since the pandemic began, ongoing conflict, combined with economic disruptions created by the pandemic and the escalating impacts of climate change, have intensified food insecurity in the world’s hunger hotspots.
+The three lethal “Cs of hunger”—conflict, COVID-related inequality, and climate change—have contributed to 155 million people going hungry this year.
 Nearly two out of every three of these people are going hungry primarily because their country is in war or conflict.

 We need to take drastic action now to stop hunger from spiraling even further.
-Read on to learn about hunger hotspots and how people pushed to extremes in these countries are surviving, what Oxfam is doing to help them, and how you can join the fight against hunger.
+This World Food Day, learn from the stories of five women in hunger hotspots around the world and how people pushed to extremes in these countries are surviving, what Oxfam is doing to help them, and how you can join the fight against hunger.

 No country has been affected more by hunger in the last year than Syria.
 Nearly two out of three people—12.4 million people—face acute hunger.
 This 88 percent increase from last year stems from COVID-19-related economic fallout on top of the effects of 10 years of conflict.